mraaz/myG.gg/.github/ISSUE_TEMPLATE/request_game_fields.md

 ---
 name: myG request for game fields
-about: myG support in game fields to search and filter on.
+about: myG supports in game fields to search and filter on.
 Use this form to request new fields
 title: ''
 labels: request_game_fields
 assignees: ''